Menu

 Games – Attack, defend and shoot

-Children should come to school with their SCHOOL PE KIT in a BAG on Tuesday but can wear it into school on a Wednesday.
+On FRIDAY, children should come to school with their SCHOOL PE KIT in a BAG .
+They will change for PE in school.

 Music